 They Called Her Grandma

-A Christian woman living in Odessa, Ukraine, Praskoviya Oleinichenko was severely affected by the outbreak of World War II.
-She was raising two young children when the Nazis invaded, and doing so on her own as her husband was stationed at the front.
-Before the war, Praskoviya had worked at a military school where she had made friends with a Jewish woman whose niece, Manya, was studying medicine in Odessa.
+A Christian woman living in Odessa, Ukraine, Praskoviya Oleinichenko felt the effects of the outbreak of World War II, a mother who helped a grandma during of the Holocaust.
+Raising two young children when the Nazis invaded, she did so on her own with her husband stationed at the front.
+Before the war, Praskoviya worked at a military school where she made friends with a Jewish woman whose niece, Manya, was studying medicine in Odessa.

-When the Nazis invaded the city, Odessa’s Jews were expelled from their homes and Praskoviya’s Jewish friends were all arrested.
+The invading Nazis expelled Odessa’s Jews from their homes and arrested Praskoviya’s Jewish friends.
 Praskoviya visited her jailed friends, bringing them food, and promised to visit them again soon.
-But before she could, most of them were burned alive by the Nazis.
+But before she could, the Nazis burned most of them alive.

-Manya lay in that hiding place until Odessa was liberated on April 10, 1944.
+Manya lay in that hiding place until the Allies liberated Odessa on April 10, 1944.
 Around the same time, Praskoviya’s husband returned home from the war — his wife saw his return as a reward for her own act of rescue.

 Manya moved to the U.S. after the war, where she married and started a family of her own.
 But for decades afterwards, she remained close friends with the woman who saved her life during the Holocaust.
-And Praskoviya Oleinichenko was at last named Righteous Among the Nations by Yad Vashem in 2000 for the selfless actions she took to save a Jewish life.
+And Yad Vashem at last named Praskoviya Oleinichenko Righteous Among the Nations in 2000 for the selfless actions she took to save a Jewish life.